 Your water is tested for a large array of components at locations as it enters into the distribution system.
-You'll find this data on what was detected in Table Two and Table Three.
-Table Two depicts components that both Loudoun and Fairfax Water (Loudoun Water Supplier) are required to test for, where Table Three depicts components that are uniquely required for Fairfax Water's ozonation disinfection process.
+You'll find this data on what was detected in Table Two.

 Loudoun Water also tests water from within the distribution system for the presence of bacteria, chlorine, total trihalomethanes, haloacetic acids, lead and copper and submits these results to the Virginia Department of Health on a regular basis.
 This data is found in Table One.